}

 5. Calming Fidget Bin 🧸

 Create a bin with soft, squishy, or textured objects like stress balls, foam shapes, or squishy toys.
 Children who become overwhelmed can use this bin to self-regulate and practice calm focus.
 Include a mix of firm and soft items to accommodate different sensory preferences.
+Creating a calming sensory space can help children get even more benefit from sensory activities.
+Read our guide to creating a sensory-friendly home.

 6. Seasonal or Holiday Bin 🎃❄️